Tax-Season Phishing: How Fake CRA Emails Target Canadian Businesses

 - Use aggressive or threatening language to pressure you into acting.

 If a message does any of these, it’s a scam — no matter how official it looks.
+The real CRA communicates important matters largely through your secure My Business Account and by mail, and it will never rush you with threats.

 Common lures aimed at businesses